Planning for Your Minor Child

 Parents of minor children have unique estate planning concerns.
 Parents should name a guardian for their child, should establish a trust that will be used to hold assets for the minor child, and should execute a health care surrogate for the child.

 Naming a Guardian for Your Child

 Parents with minor children should name a guardian for the child in their Will, regardless of the parents’ financial resources.
 Both a “Guardian of the Person” and a “Guardian of the Property” should be named.

 The person you name as Guardian of the Person will care for the child.
 The Guardian of the Property will manage assets that the parents have left to the child that are not in trust, or that the child may receive from other sources.
 Different people, or the same person, may be named for each job.

 If the parents pass away, the Probate Court will appoint a guardian for the child.
-The Probate Court bases its decision on the best interest of the child, but generally speaking, the parents' proposed guardians are deemed to be the best choice unless they are grossly unfit or unable to serve.
+The Probate Court will base its decision on the best interest of the child, but generally speaking, the parents’ proposed guardians are deemed to be the best choice unless they are grossly unfit or unable to serve.

-- Protection for your child.
+- Protection for your child

 - Peace of mind for you

 - You get to designate the guardian you consider the best choice.
 The person the Probate Court might otherwise appoint may not be your first choice.

 - You eliminate or minimize family conflicts that might occur over who will care for your child and handle your child’s funds.
 There are many cases in which maternal and paternal grandparents have sued for guardianship of a grandchild when both parents have passed away.